hackclub/hackclub/workshops/3d_models_with_zdog/README.md

 ```
 Explanation:

-- We just created a function that will make the model rotate, you can name this function to whatever you want.
+1. We just created a function that will make the 3d model rotate, you can name this function to whatever you want.
-- rotate.x and rotate.y set’s the velocity to the rotation of the model.
+2. ```rotate.x``` and ```rotate.y``` set’s the velocity to the rotation of the model:
+- The cube will move up and down depending on the given value (- or +, respectively)
+- The cube will move to the right and to the left depeding on the given value (- or +, respectively)
-- ws.updateRenderGraph() updates and render your zdog illustration that was declared in the first variable, so make sure to write the correct name in.
+3. ```ws.updateRenderGraph()``` updates and render your Zdog illustration that was declared in the first variable, make sure to write the correct name in.
-- requestAnimationFrame(animatemodel) this is like a loop, basically it makes the model rotates every time by creating frames.
+4. ```requestAnimationFrame(animatemodel)``` this is like a loop, basically it makes the model rotates every time by creating frames.
-- animeatemodel() calls the function.
+5. ```animeatemodel()``` calls the function.

 Now you can click on run again!